NavyaG-lab/Tech-writer/infrastructure/serving_layer.md

 #### note on prototype column

-`tapir` uses the `prototype` column added via the `joinColumn` of the serving layer functor on `itaipu` to know which shard to produce the message on.
+Using the propagation key, `itaipu` automatically looks up the prototype each rows belongs to and adds this information in a `prototype` column. `tapir` then uses this `prototype` column to know which shard to produce the message on.
 In case the dataset row ends up not containing a value for the `prototype` column, `tapir` ignores the row and does not propagate it.

 ## Monitoring